RNVizion/rnv-mcp-identity/AAIF-READINESS.md

 The plan targets the three unmet criteria in order of leverage.

-1. **Earn a credible adoption story.** Stand up a public, live demo deployment and publish the build narrative so others can adopt the pattern.
-Pursue at least a handful of real integrations into MCP servers and report them honestly, counts, not adjectives.
+1. **Earn a credible adoption story.** The live demo deployment is up ([Identity Gate](https://huggingface.co/spaces/RNVizion/rnv-mcp-identity)); next, publish the build narrative so others can adopt the pattern, and pursue a handful of real integrations into MCP servers, reported honestly, counts, not adjectives.
 2. **Open the project to contributors.** Ship GOVERNANCE.md, CONTRIBUTING.md, and OWNERS.md that define how someone earns the commit bit, then label good-first-issues and review external PRs promptly.
 Diverse maintainership is